Prime3Hive/Investment/README.md

 # Profitra - Investment Platform

-A complete cryptocurrency investment platform built with React, TypeScript, TailwindCSS, and Supabase.
+A complete cryptocurrency investment platform built with React, TypeScript, TailwindCSS, and Node.js/Express with MongoDB.

 ## Features